-(2) The Company does not have any financial assets with a fair value hierarchy of Level 3 that were measured and reported at fair value for the nine months ended December 31, 2018 and 2017.

-(3) Transfers between fair value hierarchy levels, if any, are recorded as of the beginning of the reporting period in which the transfer occurs.
-There were no transfers between Levels 1, 2, or 3 of any financial assets or liabilities during the nine months ended December 31, 2018 and 2017.

-(4) Fair values of debt and equity securities are based on quoted market prices, where available.
+- (1) Not Applicable. - (2) The Company does not have any financial assets with a fair value hierarchy of Level 3 that were measured and reported at fair value for the three months ended March 31, 2019 and the year ended December 31, 2018. - (3) Transfers between fair value hierarchy levels, if any, are recorded as of the beginning of the reporting period in which the transfer occurs.
+There were no transfers between Levels 1, 2, or 3 of any financial assets or liabilities during the three months ended March 31, 2019 and the year ended December 31, 2018. - (4) Fair values of debt and equity securities are based on quoted market prices, where available.
 The Company obtains one price for each security primarily from a pricing service, which generally uses quoted prices or other observable inputs for the determination of fair value.
 The pricing service normally derives the security prices through recently reported trades for identical or similar securities, and, if necessary, makes adjustments through the reporting date based upon available observable market information.
 For securities not actively traded, the pricing service may use quoted market prices of comparable instruments or discounted cash flow analyses, incorporating inputs that are currently observable in the markets for similar securities.
-Inputs that are often used in the valuation methodologies include, but are not limited to, benchmark yields, credit spreads, default rates, prepayment speeds and non-binding broker quotes.

-(5) The Company does not have an derivative assets and liabilities.
+Inputs that are often used in the valuation methodologies include, but are not limited to, benchmark yields, credit spreads, default rates, prepayment speeds and non-binding broker quotes. - (5) The Company does not have any derivative assets and liabilities.